How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Step 1.
 Creating Your Google Analytics Account

 First, go to analytics.google.com/analytics/web.
 You’ll be prompted to sign into your Google account.
-(If you don’t have a Google account, you can create one at this point.)
+(If you don’t have a Google account, you can create one now.)

 Google Analytics Sign In Screen to Sign In Using Your Google Account (or Create a New Account)

 Once you’ve signed in, you’ll see a welcome page.
-Just click the “Start Measuring” button to continue.
+To continue, click the “Start Measuring” button.

 Google Analytics Welcome Screen With Brief Information and a Start Measuring Button

-Next, you need to fill in your account name.
-You also need to decide whether you want to allow various data sharing options.
+Next, you need to fill in your account name and decide whether to allow various data-sharing options.
 It’s fine to leave these as the defaults.

 Google Analytics Account Setup Screen Prompting the User for an Account Name and to Select Data Sharing Options for Google Analytics Data